Those who remained steadfast on Islam During the Apostasy Part 6

 [8] Ibid.

 [9] He converted to Islam early on.
-The Messenger of Allah salla Llahu ‘alayhi wa sallam sent him to Bahrain to call its ruler, al Mundhir ibn Sawa, to Islam and put him in charge of the charities of Bahrain.
+The Messenger of Allah salla Llahu ‘alayhi wa sallam sent him to Bahrain to call its ruler, al Mundhir ibn Sawa, to Islam and put him in charge of the Zakat of Bahrain.
 When the delegation from Bahrain complained about him to the Messenger salla Llahu ‘alayhi wa sallam, he was removed from his position, and the Prophet salla Llahu ‘alayhi wa sallam appointed Aban ibn Sa’id ibn al ‘As in his place.
 When the Prophet salla Llahu ‘alayhi wa sallam passed away, Aban excused himself from governance, so al Siddiq radiya Llahu ‘anhu appointed al ‘Ala’ ibn al Hadrami in his place.
-See the complete biography of al ‘Ala’ in al Tabaqat, 4/359-363; al Isabah, 2/497-498, biography: 5642; Usd al Ghabah, 4/7-8.
+See the complete biography of al ‘Ala’ in al Tabaqat, 4/359-363; al Isabah, 2/497-498, Biography: 5642; Usd al Ghabah, 4/7-8.

 [11] This story was previously mentioned in the context of the role of Thumamah ibn Uthal al Hanafi in dealing with the Fitnah of the apostates, pg.
 71.

-[12] Al Tabari, 3/305-306.
+[12] Tarikh al Tabari, 3/305-306.

 [13] Hurub al Riddah, pg.
 196-197.